IfLostart2per5/L4/README.md

 local gen = L4.generator.new()
 ```

 okay?
 Now, use a config generator file, a text file containing how the node should be generated.
-Wesll use a ready one: [luagen.lua](./generators/lua.txt).
+We'll use a ready-made one: [luagen.lua](./generators/lua.txt).
 Download this and put it into the same folder of hello.lua.

 Now, write: